 2 miles, 1100 ft elevation

 Don’t underestimate how long a mile can feel with steep elevation.
-Inside a large mountain preserve, this trail feels slightly remote while being close to the city center.
+Inside Phoenix Mountain Preserve, this trail feels slightly more remote than Camelback while being close to the city center.
+It’s too crowded to earn a spot on my rotation, but this is many locals’ go-to hike, especially at sunset.

 Freedom Loop